 Instant Pot Carolina Style Ribs

-- 1 rack baby back or st. louis style ribs cut into 3 pieces
+- 1 rack baby back or st. louis style ribs

 - 1 recipe Eastern North Carolina BBQ Sauce